PuddyClub/TinyDiscord-lib/README.md

 # TinyPHP-Discord
-Tiny PHP Library to use the Discord oAuth2
+Simple Tiny PHP Library to use in your Discord oAuth2

 ## Example Code